 Animal Kingdom Lodge has some of the most wonderful dining experiences!
 The dining locations serve African-inspired dishes along with traditional favorites, like Mickey waffles.

 Guests have a choice of having breakfast, lunch and dinner and can often times get a glimpse of some animals while dining!

-Currently, only four out of nine dining locations are open at this time.
+Currently, only seven out of nine dining locations are open at this time.
 We are hopeful that more locations will open real soon.
-Though a number of them are not open now, let’s take a look at all of the locations that are normally available to guests.
+Let’s take a look at all of the locations that are normally available to guests.